kailinxGitHub/resume-template-kit/README.md

 A comprehensive LaTeX-based resume system with an interactive generator tool for creating customized resume templates.
 This kit provides both automated generation and manual customization options for professional resume creation.

+> **Credits**: This template is based on [Jake's Resume](https://www.overleaf.com/latex/templates/jakes-resume/syzfjbzwjncs), a popular LaTeX resume template.
+We've extended it with an interactive generator tool and additional customization options.

 ## 📄 **License**

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.